angelpipe/agents/readme.md

     different environments (AWS and Local).
 Docker is really easy to spin up so you can have a near production environment really fast.
 It assures your environments are the same and is more lightweight than vagrant/vbox.
+    Currently, all services run in the same container (A Docker copy of homestead is used), but in a real world scenario they could be separated to make them more modular.

+    MySQL was chosen as the DB engine.
+It is because our Docker boilerplate lets us to implement it easily and MySQL is a robust and production used engine.
+Database has not been made persistent as it is not needed in this case (it will reset each time you restart Docker containers).

+    Only one Model was created (Contact) as it is the data that the app will use and we have a set of predefined records.
+A model and Laravel seeding were chosen because they're faster to implement and as we will operate with the data, Laravel models will be really helpful.
+For agents, as they're introduced by user (and only zip code) a model was not created.

 + ## Requirements

 	* Docker (Latest available version)
+	* PHP >= 5.6.4

 + ## How to run